PSA: Quarantine and Other Qualms

 Something, something, virus.
-Unprecedented, or whatever other superlative descriptor we pulled out of a drawer to use and abuse today for the sake of the news cycle.
-What a time to be alive, et cetera, so on and so forth—
+Unprecedented, or whatever other superlative we happened to pull out a drawer to use and abuse today for the sake of the news cycle.
+We live in interesting times, et cetera, so on and so forth—

 —but let’s just skip straight past the dime-a-dozen, faux-journalistic hodgepodge, shall we?

-There will come a point at which we can explore the foolishness of the notion that some newfound abundance of time necessarily equals ripe opportunity for all manner of exponentially self-improving endeavours, that paradigm shifts by default result in the betterment of all.
+There will come a point at which we can explore the foolishness of the notion that some newfound abundance of time directly equates to ripe opportunity for all manner of exponentially self-improving endeavours, that paradigm shifts intrinsically, automatically result in the betterment of all things.

-No: that is a fruit, crisp on the surface but rotting on the inside, growing on the tree of the socio-economic imperative du jour, sponsored by every corporate entity large enough to systemically rob its drones of any autonomy they once possessed as complete human beings—albeit so impotently, despite the input of every AI still treading water awkwardly in the troughs of the uncanny valley.
+No: that is a fruit, crisp on the surface but rotten on the inside, growing on the tree of the socio-economic imperative du jour sponsored by every corporate entity large enough to systematically rob its drones of any autonomy they once possessed as complete human beings.

 I digress, just as I’ve done figuratively in life this past eternity since the Event happened.
-In among a three-in-the-morning eruption of nonsense bordering meaning, I announce retroactively that Leftfield has been on ice long before more mundane situations dictated such frivolities be put on hold.
+The purpose of this trudging text, somewhere in among the eruptions of nonsense bordering meaning, was to announce retroactively and for no more than posterity’s sake that Leftfield has been on ice.

-In spite of it all, I continue to find myself unwilling, or unable, to give the pages in front of you now the dignified death they maybe deserve.
-Resisting this destined fate, a new season of TLC awaits, on timescales even I cannot manage to express in puerile, sardonic terms.
+In spite of this—or even precisely because of it—I continue to find myself unwilling, or unable, to give the pages before you now the dignified death they perhaps deserve.
+Resisting this fate, a new season of TLC awaits, working to timescales even I cannot begin to express in puerile, sardonic terms.
 That said, if you thought lockdown was too long for liking, you haven’t seen anything yet.
-Purple season starts now, or thereabouts.
+Purple season starts now—or, y’know, thereabouts.

-Other, more personal, projects paw at me for time investment, none more so than the tangible responsibilities permitting such absurd adventures in the abstract without a resulting simultaneous life in squalor.
+Other projects paw at me for equally elastic time investments, none more so than the real-world responsibilities permitting such absurd adventures in the abstract without resulting in an existence of perpetual squalor.
 It’s only what the algorithms, the false prophets of our day, have ordained.

-I fear the eldritch wrath of the muses and my own vast capacity for failure more than the innumerable ways in which the natural world can yet deprive me of life in blatant disregard for the age of modern medicine.
-I hold this fear with a great deal more frequency and passion, in fact.
+I fear the eldritch wrath of the Muses, not to mention my own capacity for failure, more than the innumerable ways in which the natural world can deprive me of life in blatant disregard for modern medicine.
+I hold such fears with a great deal more frequency and passion.

-Perhaps you should, too.
-Though, this being just another vomitus of zero-cost internet content, you’re just as well to dismiss any part of this you didn’t skim in the first place, forget you were ever here, then return to whatever normality now resembles.
+Maybe you should, too.
+Though, being but another vomitus of zero-cost internet content, you’re as well to dismiss whatever you haven’t already skimmed of this, forget you were ever even here, then return to whatever normality now resembles for you.